Dácio Campos

-Dácio Campos (born 18 December 1963) is a former professional tennis player from Brazil, and TV commentator.
+Dácio Campos (born 18 December 1963) is a Brazilian former professional tennis player and TV commentator.

 Career

 Campos played collegiate tennis in the United States, for the University of Houston.

-In 1985 he appeared in three Davis Cup ties for Brazil, against Venezuela, Colombia and Mexico.
+In 1985, he appeared in three Davis Cup ties for Brazil, against Venezuela, Colombia and Mexico.
 He won four rubbers, three in singles and one in doubles.

 At the 1985 French Open, Campos played eighth seed Eliot Teltscher in the first round and lost in straight sets.
 It would be his only Grand Slam singles match.
 He did however appear in the men's doubles at nine Grand Slam tournaments.

 Campos was a mixed doubles quarter-finalist at the 1986 French Open, with Regina Maršíková as his partner.

 He won one Grand Prix tournament during his career, which was as a doubles player, at the 1989 Guarujá Open.